SGM Herbert A. Friedman (Ret.)

 OWI Leaflet 810

 OWI Leaflets 810 and 811 are both safe conduct passes that instruct the Japanese how to come over to the American side.
+810 is designed to affect a rapid surrender of Japanese troops and is entitled Lifesaving guarantee.
+Leaflet 811 is designed to induce the surrender of the war weary, hungry soldiers and civilians through the logical temptation and assurance offered in the promise of good treatment, food, clothing and tobacco, and is entitled Lifesaving leaflet.
+There are some slight changes in the wording.
 As stated in the preceding paragraph, neither mentions the word surrender.
 Both are printed with colorful red, white and blue stripes that make them visible for some distance.
 It was important that the passes be clearly marked because suspicious American soldiers were known to shoot first and ask questions later.
 Both leaflets have the instructions in English on one side and in Japanese on the other.
 They are written in very simple Japanese that could be understood by all enemy troops.
 Leaflet 810 is oversized at 8 x 10 inches, leaflet 811 is more standard at 5 x 8 inches.
-The text is:
+The text of leaflet 810 is:

 The bearer has ceased all resistance.
 Treat him in accordance with international law.
 Take him to the nearest commanding officer.
 C-in-C Allied Forces.

 1. The American forces will aid all who use this card.

 2. Using this, you will receive good treatment.